Policies & FAQs

 In case there is an emergency with your pet while under our care, we will make every attempt to contact you or your emergency contact.
 When you check in, it is a good idea to make sure that your information on file with us is correct.
 We will always call your pet's veterinarian office first for care and advice so it is important that you have informed your vet that you have given Diamond Kennels permission to make medical decisions for your pet if you cannot be reached.
 If your veterinarian is not available during an emergency, we will contact our local after-hours vet or the local pet emergency center (MedVet).
 If your pet needs to be transported for medical treatment, Diamond Kennels will provide that service for a nominal fee.

 Dogs or cats living at the same address can be housed together in appropriate-sized spaces.
 We prefer to keep same-family pets together because it is less stressful for them.
 However, Diamond Kennels reserves the right to refuse to house multiple dogs or cats in areas that are too small to comfortably accommodate each dog or cat.
 Dogs sharing a lodging space are charged full price for the first dog and 20% off for each additional dog in the same space.
 Cats sharing a condo are charged full price for the first cat and 20% off for each additional cat in the same condo.

 All reservations that include Easter, 4th of July, Thanksgiving, or Christmas Eve through New Years Day, will require a non-refundable deposit of $25 to hold and confirm the dates.
 Upon check-out, this deposit is credited to your bill.
 However, if you should cancel for any reason, the deposit is forfeited.

-Reservations for The Lodge, The Loft, The Tudor Mansion, and The Penthouse always require a non-refundable deposit equal to the cost of one night's stay to hold and confirm the dates.
+Reservations for The Lodge, The Loft, The Tudor Mansion, The Penthouse, Condos and Burbs Plus always require a non-refundable, non-transferrable deposit equal to the cost of one night's stay to hold and confirm the dates.
 If the reservation is cancelled for any reason, the deposit is forfeited; otherwise, the deposit is credited to the bill.
 No additional deposit is required for holidays for these lodging options.